The official blog of the Lung Institute.

 Additionally, it is common to recommend a physician-monitored exercise routine be started to increase lung strength and endurance.
 Pulmonary rehabilitation, smoking cessation education and clean air awareness have become important in the management of COPD.
 Many physicians look for a specific cause of COPD, if one can be found, in order to develop the best treatment plan for the patient.

-New to the history of COPD treatment is stem cell therapy.
-In stem cell therapy, the cells are extracted from the patient through blood or bone marrow, separated in our onsite lab and then reintroduced to the patient intravenously.
-Because stem cell therapy works to promote healing from within, many patients report experiencing an improved quality of life after treatment.
-If you or a loved one has COPD, emphysema or another chronic lung disease and would like to learn more about your stem cell treatment options, feel free to contact us at (800) 729-3065 and start your path to breathing easier.
+New to the history of COPD treatment is cellular therapy.
+In cellular therapy, the cells are extracted from the patient through blood or bone marrow, separated in our onsite lab and then reintroduced to the patient intravenously.
+Because cellular therapy works to promote healing from within, many patients report experiencing an improved quality of life after treatment.
+If you or a loved one has COPD, emphysema or another chronic lung disease and would like to learn more about your cellular therapy options, feel free to contact us at (800) 729-3065 and start your path to breathing easier.